OPSN/MVP-discuss/storage-server.md

+SYNTAX BUGS IN THIS FILE:
-BUGS: this file is not yet in markdown syntax.
-Specific errors: @oresmus is not a link.
+- the latter part of this file is not yet in markdown syntax.
+- @oresmus is not a link.
+- named subheaders would be useful.

+Original author: @oresmus

 ==

-This will contain my (@oresmus) current thoughts about one simple way to define and implement an OPSN server, or more specifically a "pool storage server" or just "OPSN storage server", which does nothing but store stuff for one user, with read permissions to be granted as a unit (all or nothing).
+This will contain our current thoughts about one simple way to define and implement an OPSN server, or more specifically a "pool storage server" or just "OPSN storage server", which does nothing but store stuff for one user, with read permissions to be granted as a unit (all or nothing).